 In the United States, an annual event is held each Spring.
-The event is open to all, but is a requirement for those continuing onto BLS200 (the second year of the BLS course).
-Those planning to enroll in BLS100 (the first year of the BLS course) are not required to attend an Intensive in advance.
+The event is open to all, but is a requirement for those continuing onto GoBusiness200 (the second year of the GoBusiness course).
+Those planning to enroll in GoBusiness100 (the first year of the GoBusiness course) are encouraged to attend, but are not required.
 The goal of the Intensive is to inspire and envision attendees, and to lay a foundation that will help prepare them for the curriculum and mentoring component that will follow throughout the year.

 Mentor-Based & Relationally-Grounded

-BLS100 focuses on the fundamental differences between conventional economics and Biblical economics.
+GoBusiness100 focuses on the fundamental differences between conventional economics and Biblical economics.
 Enrollment includes curriculum and Facilitator oversight.
 GoBusiness100 has ongoing open enrollment with new groups starting every quarter.
 Curriculum includes 19 audio teachings, a book and the accompanying student manual.
 All components of BLS100 feature Dennis Peacocke.

 Doing Business God’s Way (book):

 Chapter 1: God is Building a Family Business

 Chapter 3: Generational Wealth and the Family Unit

 Chapter 5: The Product of the Family Business is Service

 Chapter 8: Exposing the Cruelty of the Economics of Blame